codefellows-seattle-javascript-401d14/lab-16-19-cf-gram/lab-jaren/README.md

   - `http -a username:password GET :4000/api/login`
   - Any failed attempts will result in a `401 Unauthorized`.
   - Upon success, the server will respond with a very long scrambled token.
 You use this token to make authorized requests to the server while logged in.
-Now you can add the name of the gallery that will hold your photos:
+Now you can add the name of the gallery that will hold your midi files:
 - To add a new gallery, type in a POST request including the token received during login:
   - `http --auth-type=jwt --auth='*your token*:' POST :4000/api/gallery title=""`, don't forget the `:` after your token
   - `200 OK` -- responds with the new gallery data